cimex9/drf-ai-image-labeler/README.md

 # DRF AI Image Labeler

-The project is still in a draft.
+The project is still in a draft state.

 # Notes
 Use `moondream:1.8b` from Ollama as an initial model.